praga2121/A202SGI_Pantryplus_Food_Recipe_App/README.md

 5. Allow user to upload the recipe image
 6. A Cloud database
 7. Review module for the recipe
-8. Sharing good recipe and allow others to view the shared recipe
+8. Sharing recipe option
+9. In-app Timer
+10. User Feedback